ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 Release steps
 -------------

-After including the templates, the Release of a new artefact should be as follow:
+After including the templates, the Release of a new artefact should be as follows:

-- **1st**: Create a new Issue on the `Release Management <https://jira.skatelescope.org/projects/REL/summary>`_ Jira Project with a summary of your release.
+- **1st**: Create a new issue on the `Release Management <https://jira.skatelescope.org/projects/REL/summary>`_ Jira Project with a summary of your release, and set it to "IN PROGRESS".

+- **2**: Create and checkout a new `REL-XXX-release-v-1.2.2` branch (where `REL-XXX` is your Jira issue.)

-- **2**: Choose which bump version you want to use:
+- **3**: Choose which bump version you want to use:

     - bump-major-release
     - bump-minor-release
     - bump-patch-release

-  Run for example ``make bump-patch-release``, if for example .release was ``1.2.1`` it will be moved to ``1.2.2``
+  Run for example ``make bump-patch-release``, if for example .release was ``1.2.1`` it will be moved to ``1.2.2``.

-- **3**: Run ``make helm-set-release`` this will set all charts to example ``1.2.2`` version (DO only this step if you have helm charts on your project)
+- **4**: If you have helm charts on your project, run ``make helm-set-release``.
+This will set all charts to example ``1.2.2`` version.

-- **4**: Run ``make python-set-release`` this will set pyproject.toml to example ``1.2.2`` version (DO only this step if you have python packages on your project)
+- **5**: If you have python packages on your project, run ``make python-set-release``.
+This will set pyproject.toml to example ``1.2.2`` version.

-- **5**: The above steps make changes to files in your repository, and these changes will soon be committed.
-If you have any other manual changes to make, that are essential to bumping the version, now is the time to do so.
+- **6**: Make any other manual changes that are necessary to bump the version.
 For example:

   * Updating the ``release`` variable in your ``docs/conf.py``;
   * Updating your python package's ``__version__`` attribute;
+  * Updating python tests that check the version;
+  * Updating umbrella charts to use your new chart version;
   * Manually updating a human-readable ``CHANGELOG`` file.

-  **Important**: Any changes you make here will be pushed straight to your master/main branch when the tag is pushed, without going through the merge review process.
-Therefore, only make changes that are essential to bumping the version.
+- **7**: Push your branch, create a merge request, get it approved and merged.

+- **8**: Checkout and pull the main branch.

-- **6**: Run ``make git-create-tag``, assuming that the ticket created in the `Release Management <https://jira.skatelescope.org/projects/REL/summary>`_ is the ticket REL-1234:
+- **9**: Run ``make git-create-tag``, assuming that the ticket created in the `Release Management <https://jira.skatelescope.org/projects/REL/summary>`_ is the ticket REL-1234:

     - Do you wish to continue (will commit outstanding changes) [N/y]: y
     - Tell me your Jira Ticket ID (REL-999): REL-1234

-- **7**: ``make git-push-tag``
+- **10**: ``make git-push-tag``

+Note: This final step will push the release tag direct to the main branch, so this step can only be performed by a repository maintainer.
+It is possible instead to push the tag onto the REL-XXX branch immediately before it is merged.
+In this case, it is very important that the tag is pushed to the branch only after the MR has been approved and no further commits will be made to it.

+Either way, once the tag has landed on the main branch, this will trigger a CI pipeline to publish the release.
+When the pipeline has completed, you can move your `REL-XXX` Jira issue to RELEASED.

 Release results
 ---------------